 Victoria Peak is the tallest hill on Hong Kong Island.
 Unfortunately, its summit is closed to the public because it’s occupied by radio and telecom towers.
 The closest one can get to the summit is a small grassy, seating area on top of a freshwater service reservoir.
 The seating area also serves as a viewing platform, directly below the summit.
 But it doesn’t have the best views.

-The Peak district consists of very high-end residential homes and commercial real estate that occupies the area around Victoria Peak.
+The Peak District consists of very high-end residential homes and commercial real estate that occupy the area around Victoria Peak.
 And not to forget, the many stunning gardens located at The Peak!